farhadnazir/IntelliScan/README.md

-# OCR Web Application Using Flask and Tesseract
+# IntelliScan OCR Web Application Using Flask and Tesseract

 Application: